 In the standard configuration the dCache web interface is

-started on the head node and can be reached via port
+httpd service is running on the head node) and can be

-to get to the main menue of the dCache web interface.
+to get to the main menu of the dCache web interface.
 The

 contents of the web interface are self-explanatory and are the

 primary source for most monitoring and trouble-shooting tasks.